Tester namespace¶

 If re.M is provided as part of the reflags argument the whole string will be tested with re.search.
 If re.M is not provided the content will be broken up into separate line and the expression is tested on each line with re.search.

-Parameters:
+- Parameters:

-• kill_on_failure – Setting this to True will kill the test from processing the rest of the test run and any existing item in the event queue for the current scope.
+) – Optional set of re flags to control behavior of the expression.kill_on_failure – Setting this to True will kill the test from processing the rest of the test run and any existing item in the event queue for the current scope.
 This should only be used in cases when a failure mean we really need to do a hard stop.
 For example need to stop because the test ran to long.

-• description (str) – This is what we are testing such as “Testing return code is 5” or “Checking file file X exists”
+) – This is what we are testing such as “Testing return code is 5” or “Checking file file X exists”

-class ExcludesExpression(regexp, description, killOnFailure=False, description_group=None, reflags=0)
+- class ExcludesExpression(regexp, description, killOnFailure=False, description_group=None, reflags=0)¶

 Test that the content does not contain the provided expression.